Songs and reflections of the heart

 Rejecting God as King

 Ever since the time of Adam and Eve, we have had a problem of thinking that we know better than God.
 After Israel started to settle into the Promised Land, that same problem appeared again with the diagnoses, “everyone did what was right in his own eyes.”
-It was that problem that caused the cycle of God disciplining Israel by allowing them to be dominated by one of the nations, which then caused the people to cry for help, after which God raised up a leader who overcame the dominating nation, then once Israel is freed up, they turned from Yahweh and the cycle repeated.
+That problem caused the cycle of 1) God disciplining Israel by allowing them to be dominated by one of the nations, which then caused 2) the people to cry for help, after which 3) God raised up a leader who overcame the dominating nation, 4) then once Israel is freed up, they turned from Yahweh and … the cycle repeated.

 Observe